prabrishar1/SIHR/README.md

 Est = ITE(X1, y1, X2, y2, loading.mat, model="linear", verbose=TRUE)
 #> Call: Inference for Linear Functional ======> Data 1/2
 #> Computing LF for loading (1/2)...
-#> The projection direction is identified at mu = 0.061329
+#> The projection direction is identified at mu = 0.061329at step =3
 #> Computing LF for loading (2/2)...
-#> The projection direction is identified at mu = 0.061329
+#> The projection direction is identified at mu = 0.061329at step =3
 #> Call: Inference for Linear Functional ======> Data 2/2
 #> Computing LF for loading (1/2)...
-#> The projection direction is identified at mu = 0.027257
+#> The projection direction is identified at mu = 0.027257at step =5
 #> Computing LF for loading (2/2)...
-#> The projection direction is identified at mu = 0.040886
+#> The projection direction is identified at mu = 0.040886at step =4
 ```

 `ci` method for `ITE`